ayberkt/formal-topology-in-UF/FormalTopology/CoverFormsNucleus.lagda.md

   x◀x↓ x = dir (⊑[ P ]-refl x)
 ```

-By composing this with the covering nucleus, we define a map `e` from `F` to `F↓`.
+By composing this with the covering nucleus, we define a map `e` from `F` to `P↓`.

 ```
-  e : stage F → ∣ P↓ ∣F
+  e : ∣ P ∣ₚ → ∣ P↓ ∣F
   e z = (λ a → (a ◀ (π₀ (↓-clos z))) , squash) , NTS
     where
       NTS : [ isDownwardsClosed P (λ a → (a ◀ (λ - → - ⊑[ P ] z)) , squash) ]